LankyCyril/genefab/README.md

 If derived data is referenced in the metadata individually for each sample, returns an instance of `PerSampleMatrix`, which inherits from `pandas.DataFrame` and acts like one.
+If derived data is referenced in one "data matrix" file, assumes a two-line header and returns an instance of `DataMatrix` (also just a DataFrame).
 If derived data is referenced in combined, complex files, will in the future return an instance of `CompoundMatrix`, but currently fails with a `NotImplementedError`.